Maxenceee/marvin_game/README.md

 #### MacOS

-You may need to remove macro statement in some files and there's missing features.
+You may need to remove macro statements in some files and there are missing features.

 ### Quick start